jbx-protocol/juice-docs-v2/docs/api/contracts/or-utilities/jbetherc20projectpayer/README.md

----
-description: >-
- Sends ETH or ERC20's to a project treasury as it receives direct payments or has it's functions called.
----

 # JBETHERC20ProjectPayer

+_Sends ETH or ERC20's to a project treasury as it receives direct payments or has it's functions called._

 _Inherit from this contract or borrow from its logic to forward ETH or ERC20's to project treasuries from within other contracts._